 Short suits are having a moment, especially in leather.
 When you want to jump the bandwagon, but are hesitant to buy one, read this post to learn how you can create a fake shorts suit look.

 - How to wear a shorts suit over 40

-- A fake shorts suit look looks favorable on mature women
+- Why a fake shorts suit look is favorable for mature women

 - Why this outfit works

 - Adapting leather shorts for the cold season

 Disclosure: There are affiliate links in this post.